ReynardChristiansen/Spotify_Clone/README.md

 - Artist Search: In addition to searching for songs, users can also search for information about music artists they like.

+- Like Songs: Users can like songs to save them in their personal library for easy access and playback.

+- Delete Liked Songs: Users can delete songs from their liked songs library, giving them full control over their saved music.

 ## Testing